Echilonvibin/minimaLinux/README.md

 ⚠️ IMPORTANT: THIS IS FOR A FRESH INSTALL OF VANILLA ARCH HYPRLAND.
 DO NOT ATTEMPT THIS ON CACHY OR THE LIKE.

-This is vibe coded, so i'm not entirely sure if she works or not yet.
-It's mainly for a friend of mine, so once he tests, i'll update as needed.
+This is vibe coded, so far, everything is working.
+More testing will be done - use at your own risk.

 The bar comes from Noctalia, it's amazing!
 All credit goes to them - https://github.com/noctalia-dev/noctalia-shell